tejasPhaveri/custom-instructions/custominstructions.md

    - List required context files/components
    - Specify expected outputs
    - Identify dependencies between subtasks
+   - **Enhanced with Context7 MCP**: If subtask involves library or framework usage, fetch relevant documentation to define precise goals and outputs.

 4. SEQUENCE subtasks based on dependencies:
    - Create natural workflow from upstream to downstream
    - Group related subtasks when appropriate
    - Note critical path subtasks
+   - **Enhanced with Sequential Thinking MCP**: Use structured thought processes to optimize sequencing and dependency mapping.

 5. UPDATE task_registry.md:
    - Add new task entry with metadata
    - Set subtask count and initial status

-6. PRESENT task breakdown to user for approval
+6. PRESENT task breakdown to user for approval, highlighting potential use of MCP tools if technical uncertainty or reasoning complexity is high.
 ```

 ### Subtask Context Management